mko-x/docker-clamav/README.md

 - DatabaseMirror: Hostname of the mirror web server.

 ## Persistency
 Virus update definitions are stored in `/var/lib/clamav`.
-To store the defintion just mount the directory as a volume, `docker run -d -p 3310:3310 -v ./clamav:/var/lib/clamav mk0x/docker-clamav:alpine`
+To store the defintion just mount the directory as a volume, `docker run -d -p 3310:3310 -v ./clamav:/var/lib/clamav mk0x/docker-clamav:latest`
+For `:alpine` images '/store' needs to be mapped.

 ## docker-compose
 See example with Nextcloud at [docker-compose.yml](https://github.com/mko-x/docker-clamav/blob/master/docker-compose.yml).
 You still need to configure the *AntiVirus files* app in Nextcloud.